Divide-By-0/blog/content/posts/travel.md

       - **[Index NYC](https://www.index-space.org/)**: Happenings and creative workshops.
       - **[Dia Art Museums](https://diaart.org/)**: The organization that funded Turrell has a lot of open, free museums of pretty interesting artists.
       - There is additionally an excellently curated set of comments that list very interesting places [here](https://www.facebook.com/groups/bountiedrationality/posts/3524298594480845/).
-  - ### California
+  - ### SF, California
+    - Food
+      - **Ginto Express**: $15 udon/curry bowls north of Mission, that taste just like they do in Japan.
-    - Bay Area
+    - Experiences
       - **The Interval at Long Now**: Haven’t been yet, but it's a café, bar, museum, and the home of The Long Now Foundation, which fosters long-term thinking.
       - **Noisebridge**: Haven't been yet, an [open hackerspace](https://www.noisebridge.net/wiki/Noisebridge?curius=1419,1274,30) that seems interesting.
       - **SF Commons**: A very cozy [third space](https://thesfcommons.com) in San Francisco with beautiful decor, free weekly public hours, and individual work-focus vibe during the day.
-      - **The Center**: Haven't been yet.
-A tea house in SF, staffed by people from the group house above it!
+      - **The Center**: A tea house in SF, staffed by people from the group house above it!
+Meditative, focused vibes for coworking and fun events focused on meditation and communication.
       - **[Studio 45](https://www.workatthestudio.com/)**: Haven't been yet.
 Free daily coworking in the Mission in SF during the week with lots of maker space.
       - **Topos House**: Haven't been yet.
 Intellectual, life-long learning style [group house](https://topos.house/) with [interesting events like the Antidisciplinarathon](http://hypotext.co/antidisciplinarathon).
       - **Black Box VR Gym**: Haven't been yet.
 A gym where you exercise in VR.
     <!-- Neogenesis House: Removed due to association with Genesis house. -->
-    - South California
+  - ### LA Area, California
       - **Mars College**: Haven't been yet.
 One of my close friends' favorite alternative communes.
       - **B Sweeet**: Haven't been yet.
 In LA, a bread pudding shop with 40 flavors.
       - **Dream Catcher**: Haven't been yet.
 This Janet Echelman art piece is permanently on display in West Hollywood, and I think her art is particularly interesting.